Third Year- Accounting Specialization

-ACC 3343: SKILL DEVELOPMENT PROGRAM OF INTERN ACCOUNTANTS I
+ACC 3342: SKILL DEVELOPMENT OF INTERN ACCOUNTANTS I

 This course unit is designed with the intention of upgrading the soft skills and developing the personalities of students.
 It focuses on the development of communication, leadership, management capability and networking skills of students and instilling business ethics in them.
 An interactive approach is adopted in the delivery of the program.

-ACC 3349: SKILL DEVELOPMENT PROGRAM OF INTERN ACCOUNTANTS II
+ACC 3347: SKILL DEVELOPMENT OF INTERN ACCOUNTANTS II

 This course, the second of the four units conducted under the Skill Development Program of Intern Accountants, emphasises on the development of Accounting and Financial Management Skills, and Communication Skills.
-These skills are developed through the Internship Program in Accounting and Financial Management, and the communication skills development sessions conducted through the Skill Development Centre (SDC), the language laboratory of DA.
+These skills are developed through the Internship Program in Accounting and Finance, and the communication skills development sessions conducted by the Skill Development Centre (SDC), the language laboratory of DA.

 ACC 3348: CORPORATE SUSTAINABILITY ACCOUNTING

 This course enables the students to practically appreciate the concept of sustainability and its importance of accounting in striving towards corporate sustainable development.
 The areas covered are: new developments in accounting towards sustainability; environmental management accounting (scope, techniques, applications, drivers and roadblocks), accounting for the social dimension, integration of the three pillars of sustainability, sustainability reporting and theoretical aspects of sustainability.
 The course unit, while providing students with sound understanding in concepts and techniques related to the three pillars of sustainability, i.e. planet, people and profit, critically evaluates the role of accounting in a pragmatic approach.